How Much Does Travel Insurance Cost?

 How Much Does Travel Insurance Cost on Average?

-Travel insurance for a $5,000 trip costs $204 on average, or 4.1% of your trip cost.
-Prices vary significantly based on your age and coverage level, ranging from as low as $89 for basic protection to over $600 for premium plans with maximum benefits.
-See the cost factors below to learn how much travel insurance will cost for you.
+Travel insurance for a $5,000 trip costs $204 on average, or 4.1% of the trip cost.
+Prices vary based on age and coverage level, ranging from $89 for basic protection to over $600 for premium plans with maximum benefits.

 Cost by Travel Insurance Coverage Category:

-• Basic travel insurance plans cost $125 on average and are a good choice for domestic trips or travelers with good existing health insurance.
+• Basic travel insurance plans cost an average of $125 and are a good choice for domestic trips or travelers with good existing health insurance.
 These plans provide trip cancellation and basic medical coverage but may leave gaps for serious emergencies.

-• Comprehensive travel insurance plans average $227 and has the best value for international travelers.
+• Comprehensive travel insurance plans average $227 and offer the best value for international travelers.
 The extra $100 over basic coverage buys much higher medical limits and evacuation protection.

-• Premium travel insurance plans average $345 and include maximum medical coverage plus extra optional add-ons like Cancel for Any Reason benefits.
-While expensive, these plans make sense for costly trips, adventure activities, or travelers who want complete peace of mind.
+• Premium travel insurance plans average $345 and include maximum medical coverage and extra optional add-ons like cancel for any reason benefits.
+While expensive, these plans make sense for costly trips, adventure activities or travelers who want complete peace of mind.

 Basic